Jeffrey Bostic: Political career

-Jeffrey was first elected to the Barbados House of Assembly in 2013, after successfully securing the majority vote in the 2013 Barbadian general election.
+Bostic was first elected to the Barbados House of Assembly in 2013, after successfully securing the majority vote in the 2013 Barbadian general election.
 He was re-elected in 2018 and was subsequently appointed Minister of Health.

 He resigned as Minister of Health on 18 January 2022 after serving for almost four years.

-President of Barbados
+President of Barbados (2025–present)

 Bostic was nominated jointly, by the Prime Minister Mia Mottley and Leader of the Opposition Ralph Thorne on 16 September 2025, to be the second President of Barbados.

 Given there were no objections at the joint sitting of Parliament, Bostic was declared elected without a vote on 7 October 2025.
-Bostic will be sworn in on 30 November, the 59th anniversary of Barbadian independence, to succeed Dame Sandra Mason.
+Bostic was sworn in on 30 November, the 59th anniversary of Barbadian independence, succeeding Dame Sandra Mason.

 Honours

+In 1989, Bostic was made a Member of the Royal Victorian Order (MVO) for services as an equerry to Queen Elizabeth II.

 In 2022, Bostic was conferred the Order of Freedom of Barbados (FB).